Table of Contents

 - Spleen: The tail of the pancreas ends at the hilum of the spleen.
-Spleen located posteriorly and laterally.
-It is connected by ligaments to the tail of the pancreas.
+The spleen is located posteriorly and laterally to the pancreas and is connected by ligaments to its tail.

-- Common bile duct: can be embedded in the pancreas.
-Cancer of the pancreatic head can block the common bile duct, which results in an obstructive jaundice
+- Common bile duct: This can be embedded in the pancreas.
+Cancer of the pancreatic head can block the common bile duct, which results in obstructive jaundice.

 - Splenic artery and vein: The splenic artery is located on the upper margin of the pancreas, while the splenic vein runs deeper and behind the gland.